HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Results

-HAFix-Agg aggregates the inference results from different individual heuristics.
-Performing one inference of HAFix-Agg involves executing multiple heuristics, with the total cost depending on the sequence and the point at which a bug is successfully fixed during the heuristic execution process.
-We define four scenarios to calculate cost and time efficiency.
-The key differences among these scenarios relate to when bug fixing stops within the execution sequence of heuristics and the order in which the heuristics are executed.
+We measure cost from two perspectives.
+First, we report inference time, defined as the elapsed time from submitting a prompt to receiving ten samples.
+All runs use the same GPU Docker environment and network and are executed in one continuous computation period to reduce external variance.

+Second, we use the total number of inference tokens (input + output) as a proxy for monetary cost.
+Since output tokens are often priced higher than input tokens \citep{OpenAIPricing,AnthropicPricing,DeepSeekPricing}, we also explored a weighted variant, but observed similar trends; therefore, we report the unweighted total token count for simplicity and interpretability.

+Finally, HAFix-Agg executes multiple heuristics, so its total cost depends on the heuristic order and whether execution stops once a valid patch is found.
+We define four scenarios to estimate inference time and tokens; in summary, Exhaustive estimates an upper bound cost, while the three ES variants estimate early-stopping costs under different heuristic orders (ES, ES-AccSorted, and ES-UniSorted).
 The four scenarios are defined as follows:

 \begin{itemize} \item \textbf{Exhaustive}: Executes baseline and all heuristic methods for every bug, regardless of order.
-This means that all seven individual heuristics of HAFix yield a separate inference request, each resulting in 10 sample bug fixes.
+This means that all seven individual heuristics of HAFix yield a separate inference request, each resulting in ten sample bug fixes.
+This represents the upper bound in cost.

-\item \textbf{ES} (EarlyStop): Goes through the baseline and individual heuristics in the order shown in Table \ref{RQ1_passk}, and stops as soon as one good fix (i.e., passing the test case) has been generated.
-The execution sequence is: Baseline, CFN-modified, CFN-all, FN-modified, FN-all, FLN-all, FN-pair, FL-diff.
+\item \textbf{ES} (EarlyStop): Sequentially executes the baseline and individual heuristics in a fixed order (see Table \ref{rq1_acc_percentage}, column \textit{Heuristic}), stopping as soon as one good fix (i.e., passing the test case) has been generated.
+The execution sequence for all model-dataset configurations is the same: Baseline, CFN-modified, CFN-all, FN-modified, FN-all, FLN-all, FN-pair, FL-diff.

-\item \textbf{ES-AccSorted}: Based on the idea of ES, the order of baseline and heuristics is determined based on the number of bugs fixed across our dataset, as shown in Table \ref{RQ1_acck}.
+\item \textbf{ES-AccSorted}: Based on the idea of ES, the order is determined based on the number of bugs fixed by each heuristic for a specific model-dataset configuration (see Table \ref{rq1_acc_percentage}, column \textit{Bugs\#}).
 Heuristics that fix more bugs earlier are prioritized.
-The execution sequence is: FLN-all, CFN-all, Baseline, CFN-modified, FN-all, FN-modified, FN-pair, FL-diff.
+For example, on CodeLlama-Instruct-7B with BugsInPy, the execution sequence is: CFN-modified, Baseline, CFN-all, FLN-all, FN-modified, FN-all, FL-diff, FN-pair.
+Other model-dataset configurations are similar to this.